 Don't play supplier data base liars poker!
 And let’s hope you never have to where your supplier data is concerned!

-When SafeSourcing says it has 5 suppliers (think 5 Aces) it does.
+So, when SafeSourcing in 2021 says it has 5 suppliers (think 5 Aces) because it does.

 Locating, managing and updating supplier information for companies you may choose to do business with has never been more difficult.
 How many former suppliers from let’s say 4-5 years ago are no longer in business?
 How many newer companies have evolved or taken their place?
 I already know the answer you are going to give me.
 It’s I don’t know.